dotnet/dotnet-ci/docs/CI-PIPELINES.md

 * GitBranchOrCommit (added by .NET CI) - Branch/commit to build
 * RepoName (added by .NET CI) - Repository, with org/project name
 * OrgOrProjectName (added by .NET CI) - GitHub org or VSTS Project name containing the repo
+* QualifiedRepoName (added by .NET CI) - Combination of OrgOrProjectName and RepoName
+* BranchName - Target branch for this job

 ## Node/Docker Blocks